mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 ## Improving video latency

-uStreamer reduced my latency from 5 seconds down to 600 milliseconds.
+uStreamer reduced my latency from 10 seconds down to ~600 milliseconds.
 That was a huge leap forward but still a noticeable delay.
 I told Maxim I was interested in funding uStreamer further if he could find ways to improve performance, so we got to chatting.

 Maxim was interested in the HDMI dongle I was using since he'd never tried that particular hardware.
-He invited me to create a shared shell session using tmate (TODO: link) so that he could access my device remotely.
+He invited me to create a shared shell session using [tmate](https://tmate.io/) so that he could access my device remotely.

 {{<img src="maxim-tmate.png" alt="Screenshot of conversation where Maxim ofers to help me via tmate" caption="Maxim offered to either help improve latency or frame me for a felony.
 Fortunately, he ended up doing the former.">}}